guettli/deadends-of-it/README.md

 Today I would always start with a browser based interface.
 Native GUI development for desktops makes no sense any more.
 You see the trend on the famous Question+Answer Site: [gtk and qt trend at Stackoverflow]( http://sotagtrends.com/?tags=[gtk,qt])

+Does someone remember Visual Basic?
+IRRC: in the year 2000 almost all job offerings for GUI development asked for Visual Basic knowledge.

+I think HTML+CSS will stay, but maybe React/Vue might leave us.

 ## Network File Systems